 This flexible option allows you to carry your Surface Pro and a few other essentials in one bag.
 The organization is flawless, but we love that you can remove the strap and the converts to a luxurious Surface Pro sleeve.
 You won’t find that kind of versatility in most other options.

-Sure, $200 is a lot for what amounts to a USB hub, but this thing is more than that.
-The Surface Dock sits on a desk and plugs directly into the Surface Pro to charge it, offering extra USB ports, two Mini-DisplayPort plugs, and an ethernet jack.
-It turns your Pro into a complete workstation with everything you need for any peripherals.
-Just add an external monitor, mouse, and keyboard, and you’re ready to set up your office on the go.
+You might balk at spending $200 on a USB hub, but this device offers much more than just that.
+Thesits on your desk and connects straight to the Surface Pro for charging, giving you more USB ports, two Mini-DisplayPort plugs, and an ethernet jack.
+It transforms your Pro into a comprehensive workspace with all the necessities for peripherals.
+Get an external monitor, mouse, and keyboard, and you’re all set.